KameliaZhelyazkova/Media-Hopper-Intern-Project/README.txt

 This would result that every time a user selects a creative commons license and publishes content that content will be automatically added to the channel.

-Another instance of it's functionality is to create a unique playlist inside the channel for each user who generates creative commons licensed content.
+Another instance of its functionality is to create a unique playlist inside the channel for each user who generates creative commons licensed content.
 This allows embedding a playlist of all creative commons content in any website of a choice.